Technology

 Help if you're struggling to pay your energy bill

-Need help paying your energy bill?
-Read our tips to find out what help is available if you need help with your gas and electric bill.
+Need help paying your energy bills?
+Read our tips to find out what help is available if you’re having problems.

-Struggling to pay your energy bill?
-We'll show you what you can do to get help.
+Struggling to pay your energy bills?
+We’ll show you what you can do to get help.

-Contact your current energy supplier as soon as possible if you are having trouble paying your gas or electricity bills and need help.
+Contact your current energy supplier as soon as possible if you’re struggling paying your gas or electricity bills and need help.

+You’re not alone; around a million customers are in debt to their gas or electricity supplier, according to energy regulator Ofgem in October 2017.

-Find out whether it can offer you any ways to reduce your bill, such as paying by monthly direct debit or signing up for an online tariff.
+Get in touch with your energy supplier to find out whether it can offer you any ways to reduce your bill, such as paying by monthly direct debit or signing up for an online tariff.

 If you still can’t afford to pay, there are things you can do.
 Read on to find out more.